Southern Pacific Freight Depot (Yuma, Arizona)

-Southern Pacific Freight Depot in Yuma, Arizona was built in 1891, built with redwood shiplap and in the wooden Stick—Eastlake architectural motifs of the Victorian Queen Anne Style.
+The Southern Pacific Freight Depot was a train depot in Yuma, Arizona that was built in 1891, constructed with redwood shiplap and in the wooden Stick—Eastlake architectural motifs of the Victorian Queen Anne Style.

 An office was added in 1917.

 It was listed on the National Register of Historic Places (NRHP) in 1987.

-The building burned down in an arson fire March 27, 2024.
+The building burned down in an arson fire March 27, 2024, and later fully demolished in August 2024.